jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 ---

 # Advice

+- Use one of the pre-implemented models of R-CNN, Fast/Faster R-CNN or Yolo for the project

 Note: While we will have a closer look at how object detection works on a simple case with just one object per image, it is worthwhile to use one of the various implementations of R-CNN, Fast/Faster R-CNN, Yolo etc. already written for Keras and Tensorflow.